fabianaba/Real_Estate_Insights/README.md

 |sqft_living15 | The square footage of interior housing living space for the nearest 15 neighbors|
 |sqft_lot15 | The square footage of the land lots of the nearest 15 neighbors|

-* -------Variables created during the project development:
+* Variables created during the project development:

 Variable | Definition
 ------------ | -------------